 The '80s sitcom Too Close for Comfort had an episode called "For Every Man, There's Two Women" that has amiable dope Monroe abducted and raped by two women during his security guard job.
 Cracked has a suitably disturbing description here.

 In Dagvaktin, Óli is repeatedly raped by his boss, Brawn Hilda Gugga, with realistic psychological effects - every time it happens, Óli wanders around the hotel looking violated, and his Jerkass Woobie coworker calls him a 'sex slave'.
-It's played for very, veryBlack Comedy and most of the humour comes from the fact that Óli is so stupid he doesn't even realise he's being raped and isn't just a Chick Magnet.
+It's played for very, veryBlack Comedy and most of the humor comes from the fact that Óli is so stupid he doesn't even realise he's being raped and isn't just a Chick Magnet.

 Averted in Fresh Meat.
 In one episode the characters, who are all first year students in college, drunkenly swap stories about their first sexual encounter.
 Kingsley, desperate to hide the fact that he's still a virgin, concocts a story about losing his virginity at the age of 12 to a woman in her 30's in order to impress them.
 This backfires, as the rest of the group point out the horrifying implications of this, and attempt to help him come to terms with what they believe happened to him.